akotagi23/FPGA-Lane-Edge-Detection-V70/README.md

 # Step0 - Environment Bring-Up

 Open [https://github.com/akotagi23/FPGA-Lane-Edge-Detection-V70/blob/main/Project_Setup.md] to setup and start the experiment.
-Note: Option B commands can also be used to if stuck during any later steps in the project specfically during the software execution.
+Note: Option B commands can also be used if stuck during any later steps in the project specfically during the software execution.

 # Software CPU Execution.